frigal001/Functions-Birds-Convergence/README.md

 }
 names(List_data) <- archipelago.names
 ```
-# Step 3: Simulate _MNTD~TURN~_ for traits and trees for all species, endemic and native non-endemic species.
+# Step 3: Simulate _MNTDturn_ for traits and trees for all species, endemic and native non-endemic species.
 ``` r
 sim.data <- Simulation_null_NND(List_data, sppoolGlobal)
 ```
-# Step 4: Calculate the observed _MNTD~TURN~_ for trait and trees for all species, endemic and native non-endemic species.
+# Step 4: Calculate the observed _MNTDturn_ for trait and trees for all species, endemic and native non-endemic species.
 ``` r
 diss_obs <- observed_metrics_NND(data.community)
 ```